inhere/php-console/README.md

 - example 1:

- only value, no setting option
+ only values, no setting option

 ```
 $select = Interact::select('Your city is ?', [